flaneurette/Health-Library/Documents/Safety/Medication/README.md

 > Not all medications are safe to crush or alter (e.g. extended-release or enteric-coated tablets).
 Always consult a pharmacist or healthcare provider before changing how a medication is taken.

+> Avoid mixing medications if possible.

+> Follow instructions on the package

 ### 1. Pill Aspiration Risk

 Pill aspiration occurs when a pill enters the airway instead of the esophagus.
 This can prevent the pill from being swallowed properly and, in severe cases, may block the airway or enter the lungs.